FlexiGroBots-H2020/Data-Space/Readme.md

 # IDS deployment on Kubernetes

 In this repository is everything to deploy an IDS system with Kubernetes.
-A brief description of these systems according to the official site  [oficial](https://internationaldataspaces.org/) *A secure, sovereign system of data sharing in which all participants can realize the full value of their data"*.
+A brief description of these systems according to the [official site](https://internationaldataspaces.org/) *"A secure, sovereign system of data sharing in which all participants can realize the full value of their data"*.

 ## Requirements